NorthernMan54/homebridge-tasmota/README.md

 ## Required parameters

-* mqttHost - This is the name of you MQTT server
+* mqttHost - This is the name / IP address of your MQTT server

 ## Tasmota Device Config